 There’s a beehive fountain in front of the Brigham Young Academy; the Beehive Society is the oldest honor society on the University of Utah campus.

-But I’m surprised how few native and resident Utahns know the reason Utah is called “The Beehive State.”
-It has nothing to do with insects-the state ranks 24th in the U.S. in honey production-and everything to do with ancient symbolism.
+But I’m surprised how few native and resident Utahns even know the reason Utah is called “The Beehive State.”
+It has nothing to do with a proliferation of Apis mellifera, the scientific name for the western honey bee.
+The state ranks 24th in the U.S. for honey production.

 Of course, there were no honeybees in the ancient Middle East.

 Freemasons also used the bee and beehive as symbols of cooperative work, and the images are found in early American art and literature.
-“Many of the founding fathers were Masons, and America had become the new “promised land” of opportunity,” says Staker.
-Many early Mormons were also Masons, including Joseph Smith.
+“Many of the founding fathers were Masons, and America had become the new ‘promised land’ of opportunity,” says Staker.
+Many early Mormons were also Masons, including one particularly important Mason/Mormon: Joseph Smith.

-The Book of Ether in the Book of Mormon tells the story of the Jaredites, a tribe that lived at the time of the Tower of Babel in the Old Testament.
-According to the Book of Mormon, the Jaredites made a miraculous 344-day voyage across the ocean to North America.
-They brought with them the “deseret” which means “honey bee” in the language of the Book of Mormon.
+The Book of Ether in The Book of Mormon (books within books) tells the story of the Jaredites, a tribe that lived at the time of the Tower of Babel in the Old Testament.
+According to The Book of Mormon, the Jaredites made a miraculous 344-day voyage across the ocean to North America.
+They brought with them the “deseret” which means “honey bee” in the nomenclature of The Book of Mormon.

 Of course, you can’t go too far with the etymological comparison or you raise awkward implications.
 What about drones?
 What about the queen bee?